telerik/winforms-docs/chartview/customization/custom-rendering.md

 ````

 {{endregion}}

 Now you need to create a CustomCartesianRenderer class that inherits CartesianRenderer and overrides the Initialize method.
 The Initialize method creates and arranges draw parts responsible for the rendering of each RadChartView segment.
 After calling the base method, the DrawParts collection contains objects that know how to draw axes, labels, series etc. The particular draw part you would like to replace is of type LineSeriesDrawPart.
 Your code should be like the following:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Customization\CustomRenderer.cs region=CustomCartesianRendererRegion}}
 {{source=..\SamplesVB\ChartView\Customization\CustomRenderer.vb region=CustomCartesianRendererRegion}}